-The house at position 4 in Alamein Avenue (lot 61) was built around 1957 by William Pope for his mother Stella Patrone.
+mother-in-law Stella Patrone.
 She lived there alone, on tank water and kerosene lighting/refrigeration up until around 1968 when she fell into poor health.
 No telephone or electricity was available for many years in the street.
+Adjacent Lot 62, which traversed a creek was also purchased for a nominal sum.

 She was a keen walker and knew every inch of the One Tree Hill foothills.
-The only company her dog (Whiskey, then Monty).
+The only company her dogs (Whiskey, then Monty).
 She would walk to Travis's store or The Basin store or catch the bus to Boronia for supplies.